octobiwancatnobi/squirrel-u/1_SquirrelU/2_Orientation/1_Navigation/index.md

 ## Hierarchy/Left Hand Nav

-At the heart of Cube U is the content hierarchy, where all content has been arranged in a (hopefully) logical taxonomy of material.
-This hierarchy reflects the structure of directories in the Cube U repository.
+At the heart of Squirrel U is the content hierarchy, where all content has been arranged in a (hopefully) logical taxonomy of material.
+This hierarchy reflects the structure of directories in the Squirrel U repository.

 This hierarchy appears in the left panel of your browser (if you're not in distraction-free mode).